Integer-Forcing Linear Receivers: Proposed Receiver Architecture

+In the previous subsection, we characterized the optimal $\mathbf{B}$ for a fixed full-rank integer matrix $\mathbf{A}$.
+Now, we discuss how to select $\mathbf{A}$ to maximize the achievable rate.
+In general, for a fixed $\snr$ and channel matrix $\mathbf{H}$, finding the best $\mathbf{A}$ is a combinatorial problem, and seems to require an exhaustive search.
+In fact, finding the optimal $\mathbf{A}$ is linked to the hard combinatorial problem of finding the shortest set of linearly independent lattice vectors \cite{mg02}.
+Fortunately, the size of the search space is bounded in terms of the $\snr$ and the number of transmit antennas $\mrt$ and the search for $\mathbf{A}$ must only be performed once per coherence interval.
+Moreover, powerful approximation algorithms, such as the LLL algorithm can provide near-optimal solutions in polynomial time \cite{lll82}.

-In general, for a fixed $\snr$ and channel matrix, finding the best coefficient matrix $\mathbf{A}$ appears to be a combinatorial problem, requiring an explicit search over all possible full-rank integer matrices.
-The following lemma shows how the search space can be somewhat reduced. \begin{lemma} To optimize the achievable rate in Theorem \ref{thm:alterrate} (or, equivalently, in Theorem \ref{thm:rate}), it is sufficient to check the space of all integer vectors $\mathbf{a}_m$ with norm satisfying
+The following corollary of Lemma~\ref{lm:asearch} roughly characterizes the search space (for a naive exhaustive search). \begin{corollary} To optimize the achievable rate in Theorem \ref{thm:alterrate} (or, equivalently, in Theorem~\ref{thm:rate} or~\ref{thm:bopt}), it is sufficient to check the space of integer matrices $\mathbf{A} \in \mathbb{Z}^{\mrt \times \mrt}$ whose rows $\mathbf{a}_m^T$ satisfy

-where $\lambda_\text{ {MAX}}$ is the maximum singular value of $\mathbf{H}$. \end{lemma} \begin{remark} This lemma thus shows that an exhaustive search only needs to check roughly $\snr^M$ possibilities. \end{remark} \begin{IEEEproof} From \eqref{eq:alterrate}, the achievable rate of the integer-forcing receiver is zero for all $\mathbf{a}_m$ satisfying
+\end{corollary} Thus, an exhaustive search only needs to check roughly $\snr^{\mrt}$ possibilities.